mahesh-panchal/nextflow-novice/_episodes/03-processes.md

 The input qualifier declares the type of data received.

-- val: A named value of any type to be used as input.
+- `val`: A named value of any type to be used as input.
-- env: A named environment variable to be used as input.
+- `env`: A named environment variable to be used as input.
-- file: A file, which is soft-linked into the staging folder so it can be accessed properly in the execution context.
+- `file`: A file, which is soft-linked into the staging folder so it can be accessed properly in the execution context.
-* path: A backwards-compatible drop-in replacement for `file` with additional functionality introduced in Nextflow 19.10.0, and is thus preferred over `file`.
+* `path`: A backwards-compatible drop-in replacement for `file` with additional functionality introduced in Nextflow 19.10.0, and is thus preferred over `file`.
-- stdin: Takes input from stdin.
+- `stdin`: Takes input from stdin.
-- tuple: Declares input as a group of inputs using the above qualifiers.
+- `tuple`: Declares input as a group of inputs using the above qualifiers.
-- each: Executes a task for each input in the collection.
+- `each`: Executes a task for each input in the collection.

 If the `<input name>` matches a name of a channel, it will take input directly from that.
 In general `<input name>` is treated as variable